Skip to main content

 When your prepaid balance hits zero, your lights get cut off — usually the next morning.
 No grace period like with regular plans.

-You'll get a warning first, though: Texas law ( PUCT Rule 25.498) says light companies have to warn you when you're getting low - usually around $10-20 left.
+You'll get a warning first, though: Texas law ( PUCT Rule 25.498) says light companies have to warn you when your balance drops below $15 (most companies set alerts at $10-20).

 To get back on: Add more money and your lights come back on, usually within a few hours.
 No reconnection fee with most companies.